AlbaXIII/thegood-thebadge-theugly/README.md

 ### Development

 * When working with as many image elements as this project needed, the first issue encountered during the development cycle was how to initialise them in an accessible way.
-I initially attempted to declare each image (2 x for every question) as single variables (new Images) and then push all of them to a single image array, from where I could call them whenever.
+I initially attempted to declare each image (2 x for every question) as single variables (new Images) and then push all of them to a single image array, from where I could call them as needed.

 For example;